This post lists five important planning tips before you start trying to conceive.

 My husband and I had this conversation before we even got married.

-Although I knew we wanted to have a child, what if that couldn’t happen?
+Although I knew we wanted a child, what if that couldn’t happen?

 What if I couldn’t get pregnant?